lvzhaoyang/PWC-Net/PyTorch/README.md

-#### Installation
+## Installation
-The code was developed using Python 2.7 & PyTorch 0.2 & CUDA 8.0.
-There may be a problem related to software versions.
-To fix the problem, you may look at the implementation in PWCNet.py and replace the syntax to match the new pytorch environment.
+The code was tested using Python 2.7 & PyTorch 0.2 & CUDA 9.0.
+(Zhaoyang's update: Jan 18, 2019) There are some todos in the correlation modules to migrate the torch.utils.ffi module into the new ATensor implementation.

 Install correlation package (if you haven't installed this package before):
 - Go to external_packages/correlation-pytorch-master/, follow the instruction in the readme.MD file there
 - You might have to run the command in make_cuda.sh line by line